bwesse/robo_workshop.github.io/ws_doc/docs/00_Getting_started/LEDs/README.md

    - **Data Connection:**
      - Connect the Data Input (DIN) of the LED strip to a digital pin on the Arduino (e.g., pin 6).
    - **Arduino Power:**
-     - Connect the Arduino to your computer via USB or a separate power supply.
+     - Connect the Arduino to your computer via USB

    **Basic Wiring Diagram:**
    ```